Click the links below to view information about activities for this park.

 Family Tent-Camping: A primitive family campground is located between Goose and Flatty creeks.
-Twelve well-spaced tent sites amid towering pines include vehicle parking, tables and fire pits.
+Fourteen well-spaced tent sites amid towering pines include vehicle parking, tables and fire pits.
 Toilet facilities and water spigots are available along the campground road.
 Occupancy is limited to no more than six people per site.

 Group Tent-Camping: A primitive group tent site that includes tables, grills and vehicle parking is located near the end of the main park road.
 Flush toilets and water are located nearby.
 The site, capable of accommodating up to 30 people, is open by reservation only from mid-March through late November for a fee.

 Education and Events: The opportunities for learning at Goose Creek State Park are abundant.
 There is a wide array of ranger-led programs available to families and organized groups.
 The park's Environmental Education and visitor center houses educational exhibits, a wet lab with microscopes and video projection equipment, and a multipurpose auditorium.
 A short walk from the center, a screened-in outdoor classroom sits among the towering trees of a mixed forest.
 Two interpretive trails lay in close proximity.
 Park rangers attend workshops and receive other training to earn the professional accreditation of Certified Environmental Educators.
 Drawing on their vast experience, the rangers present programs and activities that suit the unique needs of each audience.
 Groups should contact the park at least two weeks in advance to schedule a program.
 All programs are free of charge.